 - During the 2017-2018 fiscal year, the District established an irrevocable pension stability trust with Public Agency Retirement Services (PARS) to assist in stabilizing the District's funding for increasing future State Teachers' Retirement System (STRS) and Public Employees' Retirement System (PERS) liabilities.
-Through June 30, 2022, the District has contributed \$4.0 million to this trust and plans an additional \$1.0 million contribution in 2022-2023. - The District's Change in Net Position for the current fiscal year is an increase of \$40.6 million.
-This is primarily due to the decrease in the District's aggregate net pension liability. - The decrease in salaries and benefits were due to reduction of hourly employees.
+Through June 30, 2023, the District has contributed \$4.0 million to this trust and may consider an additional contribution pending resolution of Education Protection Account (EPA) revenue deficit factor and future State budget projections. - The District's Change in Net Position for the current fiscal year is an increase of \$40.5 million.
+This is primarily due to the implementation of a new GASB 96 Standard: Subscription-Based Information Technology Arrangements and increase in cash and investments holding related to state funded grants where the District is the fiscal agent of.